 It might surprise you to know that websites are not inherently secure.
 Although 95% of website owners think their website security is being handled by another party, such as their hosting provider, this is not the case.
 Website security is actually the responsibility of the website owner.
 Hosting providers protect the server a website lives on, but not the website itself.
 Think of it like an apartment building: the building may provide security, but it’s up to each tenant to lock their doors and windows.

-Your best defense against these common, but sophisticated, cyberattacks is a complete website security solution that proactively protects your site from all angles.
+Your best defense against these common, but sophisticated, types of cyberattacks is a complete website security solution that proactively protects your site from all angles.
 Start by using a daily malware scanner that can find malware automatically and alert you to vulnerabilities.
 It’s also important to select a malware scanner that can automatically remove the malware from your website, as not all scanners have this capability.
 Think of a malware scanner as your website’s alarm system, alerting you to malware as it occurs.
 This helps to prevent attacks caused by malware and vulnerabilities, including defacements, malicious redirects, backdoors, and more.
 You can also prevent DDoS attacks and keep malicious bots at bay by installing a web application firewall (WAF), which helps block malicious traffic from slowing or crashing your website.

 You can easily implement all of these solutions and more with the SiteLock suite of cloud-based security solutions.
 To get started, give the website security experts at SiteLock a call, anytime 24/7, at 855.378.6200.